Christmas Season

 - Light the Christmas candle, or "Christ candle," every day (any white candle will do) during dinner.

 - Watch family Christmas movies.
-Read this list put together by the USCCB.
+Read this list put together by Our Sunday Visitor.

 What are the 12 days of Christmas?